 I said it before, and I’ll say it again.
 Recovery is not a straight line.

 Tonight I experienced sheer panic, fear and anxiety in a way I hadn’t for months.
 You could see the sweat dripping off the palms of my hands, my vision blurred, I couldn’t breathe, I felt completely out of control.
-This is something I hadn’t experienced on such a scale for a while and I found it incredibly difficult.
+This is something I hadn’t experienced on such a scale for a while and I found it very difficult.
 I felt that familiar darkness – tunnel vision – that gives me no way out.
 Despite being familiar, that doesn’t make it easier.
 Plus, having not experienced this for quite a few months, I kind of felt like it hit me harder than it had before.

 Every few minutes I was wiping the sweat off my palms into shrivelled tissues, telling my therapist what I was experiencing which was primarily fear.
 At some points my mood dropped scarily low, causing further anxiety.
 For the first time in months I thought ‘can I really do this?
 Is there a way out?’